bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 ```

 Now that we have a clear vision of the main steps needed, let's implement the private methods.
 We will discuss
-the details just after the snippet bellow.
+the details in the next section.

 ```java
 public class Solution {